-[•] Use a universal pole 11⁄4 inches (31.8 mm) in diameter and at least 6 feet (1829 mm) long for 14.4-kV gear; or at least 8 feet (2438 mm) long for 25-kV gear.
+• Use a universal pole 11⁄4 inches (32 mm) in diameter and at least 6 feet (1829 mm) long for 14.4-kV gear; or at least 8 feet (2438 mm) long for 25-kV gear.

-STEP 4.
-With the Grappler tool's prong pointed downward (preferred), insert the prong into the pull-ring of the fuse.
-Rotate the hookstick clockwise slightly to ensure full and complete engagement of the Grappler tool's prong with the pull-ring of the fuse.
-See Figure 25 on page 22.
+- STEP 2.
+If optional inner barrier panels are furnished, loosen the pentahead bolts and remove the panel. - STEP 3.
+Remove only the dual-purpose front barrier associated with the fuse to be opened using the Grappler tool for this purpose.
+See Figure 20 on page 23. - STEP 4.
+With the Grappler tool's prongs pointed downward, insert the longer prong into the pull ring of the fuse.
+Rotate the hookstick clockwise slightly to ensure full and complete engagement of the Grappler tool's prong with pull-ring of the fuse.
+See Figure 26.

 If the space is tight between the pull-ring of the fuse and an interphase or end barrier, it's acceptable to attach the Grappler tool to the pull-ring with the prong pointed up.
-See lower inset of Figure 25 on page 22.
+See inset of Figure 26.

 STEP 5.
 Pull the fuse vigorously through its full travel without hesitation at any point.
-See Figure 26.
+See Figure 27.
 A downward force should be maintained on the universal pole through the fuse-opening operation to counteract any tendency the fuse may have to bounce toward the Closed position.